friendlyrobotnyc/Droidcon2017NYC/apollo_graphql_talk/apollo_graphql.md

 ```

 ---
-#Basics - Start with a query
+#Create a standard GraphQL query
 ## Queries have params and define shape of response
 ```java
 organization(login:”nyTimes”){